-Welcome to Massalin Particulares S.A., Philip Morris International’s affiliate in Argentina.
+Welcome to Massalin Particulares S.R.L, Philip Morris International’s affiliate in Argentina.
 The history of Massalin Particulares dates back to 1900 when the company, then named “La Argentina”, began manufacturing tobacco products, including the brands Arizona and Colorado.

 Philip Morris International bought a controlling interest of "Massalin & Celasco”, as the company had now become known, in 1965.
 In 1980, Massalin & Celasco merged with two other cigarette manufacturers to form Massalin Particulares.
 Today we are the leading tobacco company in Argentina and our company employs approximately 2,600 people in seven locations around the country.

 We operate three manufacturing facilities; and we buy tobacco from five provinces, and over 7400 tobacco growers.

 We support many social programs in Argentina aimed at making a difference in the local communities where we operate.
 This includes efforts to prevent child labor in tobacco growing and to enhance the quality of, and access to, education.

 Tobacco products, including cigarettes, are dangerous and addictive.
 There is overwhelming medical and scientific evidence that smoking causes lung cancer, heart disease, emphysema, and other serious diseases.